 "Bookstores hold a place in the hearts and times of our community.
 They are places to discover an author, a story, a life.
 Nothing affords the conversation and interaction among books and book lovers that a bookstore does.
 In the future, whether you download your story or pluck a volume off a shelf, a bookstore will be able to accommodate.
 But in order for bookstores to flourish and thrive, we must expose future generations to the unique pleasures they offer.
-On December 1st, 2012, take the child in your life to a bookstore.
+On December 5th, 2015, take a child in your life to a bookstore.
 Watch his face light up as you give him free access, not just to a new book, but to tomorrow." —Jenny Milchman

 Take Your Child to a Bookstore Day began when my children were little and I was going to story time at bookstores nearly every week.
 Did all children know the pleasure of spending time in a bookstore?
 I wondered.
 Of being drawn into a magic world for a while, then being left to choose treasures on the shelf?
 I wanted to begin a holiday that would expose as many kids as possible to this joy.